ONSdigital/sdc/doc/reports/spikes/action-performance-spike.md

 ## Introduction

 It was noted that there had been a considerable degradation in the performance of the Action service since a major piece of refactoring had occurred.
-350,000 actions are presently taking circa 14 hours to process, when before parts of the process had taken a tiny fraction of the time.
+350,000 actions are presently taking circa 14 hours to process, when previously parts of the process had taken a tiny fraction of that time - perhaps only an hour or two to create and 'distribute' 100,000 actions.

 ## Creation of Actions